 The contractor has developed a solid reputation over the past 50 years and has continued to flourish due to its professional team, quality results and foundational relationships with contractors and architects in their area.
 One of the company’s specialties is large commercial jobs, including those in healthcare, food service and education.
 In addition, Servais relishes their unique residential opportunities such as fireplaces, kitchens, walk-in showers, and more.

-Troy Servais Servais Tile & Stone Inc. Rushford, Minn.
+Servais Tile & Stone Inc.

 Dennis Servais (l.) started the family business in La Crosse, Wis., in 1974.
 Today, his son Troy (r.) runs the company, which is celebrating its 50th anniversary this year.